-Influenza, often referred to as the seasonal flu, is widespread across Minnesota now.
+Influenza, often referred to as the seasonal flu, is widespread across Minnesota.

-The Minnesota Department of Health has been tracking influenza activity, and they are reporting a potentially severe flu season with the peak yet to come.
+The Minnesota Department of Health has been tracking influenza activity, and the flu season is expected to run through March and into April.

 Influenza is a very contagious virus that affects the lungs and upper airways.
 Symptoms can be mild, but can also be severe and life threatening.
 The seasonal flu is not the same as the “stomach flu,” which causes vomiting and diarrhea.